CSOs - are you prepared for the next security breach?

 Dug's contributions to the security community include popular open source security, distributed filesystem, and operating system projects, and co-founding the USENIX Workshop On Offensive Technologies.

-Rake Narang: What can we learn from the recent cyber attacks on the Facebook, New York Times, Twitter and even the US government?
+Info Security PG: What can we learn from the recent cyber attacks on the Facebook, New York Times, Twitter and even the US government?
 Where are the next big threats coming from?

 Dug Song: While it’s easy to understand how such major organizations might be specifically targeted, today, every organization on the Internet is as much a target of chance, as a target of choice.